notcake/glua-minecraft-planning/anarchocapitalism-simulator-2018.md

 * MFR in 1.12 = Industrial Foregoing.
 It's much better than the original MFR - swadical
 * `Traverse` is much better than `BiomesOPlenty` - swadical
 * RefinedStorage is known to be laggy, and we already have AE2 - Trixter
+* Lycanites Mobs adds too many useless mobs and its menu blocks other menus (like the claimed chunks menu and client settings) - ggg

 ### Conduits